sara-sabr/ITStrategy/Strategies/TransitionToServices.md

 3. Rescope the IT standards for Mode 1 technologies only (e.g. development tools should be left to the developer community to manage)
 4. Educate and build support for this single set of bimodal-aware IT governance principles and roles though existing IITB governance committees

-## 7. Truly work in the open
+## 7. Transition to Working in the Open by Default

 IITB will lead by example by truly working in the open, fostering a collaborative approach not only within IITB and ESDC but across government jurisdictions.
 Working in the open means enabling access to your work for others to see, making it easier to share your work and seek contributions, and exposing your efforts for the benefits of others.

 The benefit for IITB will be to:

 1. harvest the communities' input and efforts.
 Whether they be feedbacks, more direct connection with clients, or actual bug fixes
-2. break down the silos between communities of excellent and practices
+2. break down the silos between communities of excellence and practices
 3. enable horizontal lines of communications instead of the traditional, rigid, hierarchical approach
 4. dramatic collaboration improvements
 5. greater empathy of users needs (whether they be colleagues, clients, or citizens)